What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 }
 ```

 Do not worry if you are not familiar with [TypeScript](https://www.typescriptlang.org/).
-The example of a type is given so that you understand the approximate structure of the user.
+The example of the type is given so that you understand the approximate structure of the user.

 ## The Task